angristan/dockerfiles/pleroma/README.md

 ### Installation

 Create a folder for your Pleroma instance.
-Inside, you should have `Dockerfile`, `entrypoint.sh` and `docker-compose.yml` from this repo.
+Inside, you should have `Dockerfile` and `docker-compose.yml` from this repo.

 Here is the `docker-compose.yml`.
 You should change the `POSTGRES_PASSWORD` variable.